acidus99/mac-setup/readme.md

 - Finder -> Perferences -> New Finder Windows Show -> Documents
 - Remove from sidebar
-  - Desktop
+  - Applications
   - Recent Items
   - iCloud Drive
 - Hide Tags

+- View -> "Show Path Bar"

 ## Workflow programs

 Things I need for using the system:

-- In AppStore
+### Yoink

-  - Yoink - A Click and Drag shelf
+A Click and Drag shelf.
+Get it in the App Store

-  - Moom - Window layout
+- Perferences -> General -> check "Launch Yoink at login"
+- Perferences -> General -> uncheck "Show menu bar icon"

+### Moom
+For Window layout.
+Get it in the App Store

+- Perferences -> check "Launch automatically on login"
+- Perferences -> Run as "menu bar" application

 ## Programs